-This Sunday, Sally talks you through the truth behind diet pills – do they actually work?
+Today, Sally talks us through the truth behind diet pills – do they actually work?
 And how safe are they really?
-Also this week, how choosing who you dine with could help with weight loss, and the latest campaign helping smokers to quit – for good!

 Speak to almost any medical professional and they will tell you that taking diet pills simply isn’t an option they would recommend for safe, effective weight loss.
 But why are diet pills so bad for you?
 Well, where do I start?!